Label Mouse

 Verified

-Pasture For Life (PFLA) is a strong label focused on animal welfare.
-The Pasture-Fed Livestock Association has established the label in 2009 and although its farmers regulating themselves, it is does have a set of verifiable certification standards.
+Pasture For Life is a label focused on animal feeding.
+The Pasture-Fed Livestock Association established the label in 2009 and although it’s farmers regulating themselves, it is does have a set of verifiable certification standards.

-The label doesn’t cover much as it only champions the benefits of dairy (beef and lamb) production from grass and pasture, with no grains being fed to the animals.
+The label doesn’t cover anything beyond this though, it only champions the benefits of dairy (beef and lamb) production from grass and pasture, with no grains being fed to the animals.

 The standard currently only applies to cow’s milk, beef and lamb.